theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 ---

-The follwing section contains an overview of the yunIO server settings in the **Settings** menu. <br>
+The following section contains an overview of the yunIO server settings in the **Settings** menu.
 To save any changes made in the **Settings** menu, click **[Save]**.

 {: .box-note }